-- 1.15 The 2018 revision to the National Planning Policy Framework (NPPF) introduced a Housing Delivery Test (HDT) as a mechanism to monitor housing delivery locally.
+- 1.13 The 2018 revision to the National Planning Policy Framework (NPPF) introduced a Housing Delivery Test (HDT) as a mechanism to monitor housing delivery locally.
 The HDT measures additional net dwellings provided in a local authority area against the homes required.
-The consequences of failing the test are set out in the NPPF and these will apply until subsequent HDT results demonstrate that delivery in future years has improved: - A local planning authority must produce an Action Plan within six months if the Housing Delivery Test result is less than 95% - A local planning authority with a Housing Delivery Test result of less than 85% must provide a 20% buffer to the five year housing land supply - The presumption in favour of sustainable development applies if the Housing Delivery Test result is less than: - i) 25% in November 2018 - ii) 45% in November 2019 - iii) 75% from November 2020 onwards - 1.16 Where an Action Plan is required, this should be prepared within 6 months of the test results being published.
-There was a delay in the publication of the HDT and the Ministry of Housing Communities and Local Government (MHCLG) published the test results on 13 February 2020.
-This second action Action Plan will therefore be published by 13th August 2020, which is line with the Government's requirements.
+The consequences of failing the test are set out in the NPPF and these will apply until subsequent HDT results demonstrate that delivery in future years has improved: - A local planning authority must produce an Action Plan within six months if the Housing Delivery Test result is less than 95% - A local planning authority with a Housing Delivery Test result of less than 85% must provide a 20% buffer to the five year housing land supply - The presumption in favour of sustainable development applies if the Housing Delivery Test result is less than: - i) 25% in November 2018 - ii) 45% in November 2019 - iii) 75% from November 2020 onwards - 1.14 This update is the third Action Plan and its focus has been to consider whether there are any additional measures that can be included to help improve the delivery of new dwellings.